mrochon/b2csamples/Policies/AppRoles/Readme.md

 ```
 ## Assigning roles

+### Using AAD portal

+You can use the [Azure AD portal blade](https://aad.portal.azure.com) to assign users to an application role.
+Make sure to select the application in the Enterprise Applications view.
+Users and groups sub-menu is the standard AAD UI for assigning groups/users to roles.

 ### Using PowerShell
 You can create groups, assign
 these groups to the application roles using the [Graph SDK PowerShell](https://docs.microsoft.com/en-us/graph/powershell/get-started)